Integrated Planning and Reporting

 Both the Community Strategic Plan and the Resourcing Strategy inform and are informed by the four year Delivery Program, which has also been developed to meet the requirements of the Integrated Planning Framework.

-The Resourcing Strategy incorporates the Workforce Management Plan, Asset Management Strategy and The Long Term Financial Plan.
+The Resourcing Strategy incorporates the Workforce Management Strategy, Asset Management Strategy, Asset Management Plans and The Long Term Financial Plan.

-The Workforce Management Plan(PDF, 2MB) is focused on retaining staff, developing leaders, skilling managers and positioning Council as an employer of Choice.
+- The Workforce Management Strategy is focused on retaining staff, developing leaders, skilling managers and positioning Council as an employer of choice.

-The (PDF, 2MB)Long Term-Financial Plan 2022-2032, 2023 revised(PDF, 5MB), focuses on Council's long term goal of financial sustainability and delivering quality services to the community.
+- The Long-Term Financial Plan 2025-2035focuses on Council's long term goal of financial sustainability and delivering quality services to the community.

 Annual and Financial Council Reports